 LAW 503 Historic Preservation Law (V) Introduction to the protection of cultural, archaelogical, and historical resources with emphasis on key federal and state laws.
 (Once a year)

-LAW 504 Legal Practice I (V) Legal practice is the first part of a comprehensive performance program that trains students to practice law, read and write legal analysis and scholarship, and reach their maximum potential as a legal thinker and writer.
+LAW 504 Lawyering Fundamentals I (V) Legal practice is the first part of a comprehensive performance program that trains students to practice law, read and write legal analysis and scholarship, and reach their maximum potential as a legal thinker and writer.

-LAW 505 Legal Practice II (V) Appellate brief writing and oral advocacy.
-Repeatable up to 3 credits.
+LAW 505 Lawyering Fundamentals II (V) Appellate brief writing and oral advocacy.
 Pre: 504.

 LAW 507 Employment Discrimination (V) A study of the law of employment discrimination.